 CAPS outreach programming and community building extends the caring and expertise of CAPS staff to our broader campus community.
-We recognize that students do not always feel comfortable coming to our offices for traditional talk therapy, and strive to meet the needs of our diverse campus community through a social justice and developmental outreach approach that works to eliminate disparities in help-seeking and provides programming and consultation that supports the psychological health of Brown students.
+We strive to meet the needs of our diverse campus community through a social justice and developmental outreach approach that works to eliminate disparities in help-seeking and provides programming and consultation that supports the psychological health of Brown students.

 CAPS has a set of presentations that are geared toward the current needs of the Brown student community, and we are also able to create custom programs.

 Diversity and Inclusion oriented programming (i.e., CAPS staff interacting with students outside of the CAPS office with goal of engaging students on-campus who may not feel safe or comfortable coming to CAPS for traditional 1:1 counseling).